awsdocs/amazon-ecs-developer-guide/doc_source/ecs_managed_policies.md

 ## AmazonEC2ContainerServiceRole<a name="AmazonEC2ContainerServiceRole"></a>

 This managed policy allows Elastic Load Balancing load balancers to register and deregister Amazon ECS container instances on your behalf\.
-For more information, see [Amazon ECS Service Scheduler IAM Role](service_IAM_role.md)\.
+For more information, see [Service Scheduler IAM Role](ecs-legacy-iam-roles.md#service_IAM_role)\.

 ```
 {